bigeasy/prolific/prolific.sender.tcp/README.md

-Prolific Sender TCP
+## Prolific Sender TCP

-A TCP sender implementation for the Prolific logging framework.
+This is a defunct module in the Prolific logging framework.
+It has been replaced by `prolific.tcp`.